saket/InboxRecyclerView/README.md

 ### Pull collapsible activities

-To maintain consistency across the whole app, this library also includes a `PullCollapsibleActivity` that brings the same animations and gesture to activities with little effort.
+To maintain consistency across your whole app, a `PullCollapsibleActivity` is also included that brings the same animations and gesture to activities with little effort.

 Step 1.
 Extend `PullCollapsibleActivity`.